Pareis2/PareisPractise/README.md

 # PareisPractise
-For me to practice Programming
+For me to practice programming